Debbie Lloyd, Service Delivery Manager - Family Connect, Emergency Duty Team, Family Solutions and Strengthening Families

 The teams provide a generic service to provide and support family placements and provide a significant role in supporting permanency within family placements.

-Jan Bright, Service Delivery Manager - Family Placements, Children in Care and Leaving Care
+Marie Hatton, Service Delivery Manager - Children in Care and Leaving Care

 Children in Care and Leaving Care Service